Homemade Pizza School

 Photo by Louis Hansel on Unsplash

-• Add arugula, spinach, fresh basil, or other delicate greens in the last few minutes of cooking, or massage them with olive oil and add them to the pizza when it’s fully cooked.
+• Add arugula, spinach, fresh basil, or other delicate green herbs in the last few minutes of cooking, or massage them with olive oil and add them to the pizza when it’s fully cooked.

 • Always add prosciutto crudo after the pizza is cooked.